ThinkOutSideTheBlock/Factora/README.md

 non-custodial operator-authorization model for suppliers, the HTS allowance-based cash leg, the Scheduled Transaction payout mechanism, and the full HCS audit taxonomy tying every step back to the human-confirmed deal that authorized it.

-### 4️⃣ The Graph — Best Use of Composable or Standardized Graph Products

-Factora's risk engine runs on **live** The Graph data, in two composed engines:

-- **Engine A — Standardized:** ONE shared GraphQL query pattern against **Messari-standardized lending subgraphs** (Aave v3, Compound v3, Morpho Blue, Spark) for live USDC/USDT/DAI supply APYs — the shared schema means a new protocol is a **one-line config entry** (proved when Morpho Blue was added with **zero query changes**).
-- **Engine B — Composable (MCP):** the **Subgraph MCP server** discovers and queries *any* of ~15,000 subgraphs at runtime, returning **additive yield opportunities** beyond the standardized baseline, and powering Uniswap v3 DEX liquidity yields the lending schema can't express.

-These engines set the **hurdle rate** the Underwriter Agent uses to price invoices: financing capital has a real, live alternative yield cost.

-### 5️⃣ The Graph — Best AI Tooling or AI Use Case with The Graph — Net-New

-Factora is a **net-new agentic use case** for The Graph: it is the **primary live blockchain data source for the AI Underwriter Agent's autonomous pricing decisions**:

-- The agent queries standardized benchmarks + MCP-discovered opportunities **as tool calls** (`searchSubgraphs`, `querySubgraph`, `getDynamicYieldOpportunities`) with OpenAI-compatible JSON Schema tool definitions — pluggable into any LLM host.
-- The Graph data is **layered** into underwriting: market data grounds the hurdle rate, while the LLM applies it to the specific debt document — under a strict "never invent external facts" evidence contract.

 ---